If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 How to change Keurig Water Filters?

 Start by determining the model of your Keurig coffee maker.
-Different models require different water filters, so it’s crucial to use the appropriate one.
+Different models require different water filters, so it’s important to use the appropriate one.

 Some models have a tall handle water fill kit while others have a small handle water filter kit and some models like K-Mini, K-Mini Plus, and K15 do not have water filters.